neutralinojs/neutralinojs/README.md

 ## Why Neutralinojs?

 In Electron and NWjs, you have to install NodeJs and hundreds of dependency libraries.
-Embedded Chromium and Node creates large overhead and makes even simple apps like “hello world” considerable in size.
-Neutralino offers a lightweight and portable SDK which is an alternative for Electron and NW.js also with many advantages.
+Embedded Chromium and Node make simple apps bloaty.
+Neutralinojs offers a lightweight and portable SDK which is an alternative for Electron and NW.js also with many advantages.

 Ask questions on Stackoverflow using tag [neutralinojs](https://stackoverflow.com/questions/tagged/neutralinojs)

 ## Contribution

-Help Neutralino!

-- Give us a star :star:
 - Select existing [issues](https://github.com/neutralinojs/neutralinojs/issues) or create a [new issue](https://github.com/neutralinojs/neutralinojs/issues/new) and give us a PR with your bugfix or improvement after.
 We love it ❤️
 - Refer to this [guide](https://github.com/neutralinojs/neutralinojs/blob/master/CONTRIBUTING.md) for contribution guidelines.

-### Realtime Chat Room - Slack
+### Realtime Chat

 - We use Slack for quick discussions. [get your invite](https://join.slack.com/t/neutralinojs/shared_invite/zt-b7mbivj5-pKpO6U5drmeT68vKD_pc6w)

-### Mailing List - Google Group
+### Mailing List

 - Join our [Google group](https://groups.google.com/forum/#!forum/neutralinojs) for feature proposals and requests.
 - You can help us by writing sample Neutralino apps, by composing or improving documentation or by writing code.